bo0ts/mango/doc/source/python/camera-and-view.rst

   Camera.lookAt((1, 0, 1))

-Camera.lookAt changes the focus of the camera while maintaing the (relative) viewing angle.
+Camera.lookAt changes the focus of the camera while maintaining the (relative) viewing angle.
 In this case, we changed the focus to the center of the blue
 box: